giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 ---

-I am a Research Economist at the Bank of Italy.
+I am a Senior Research Economist at the Bank of Italy.

 I hold a Ph.D. in Economics from Michigan State University.